Coset Sum: an alternative to the tensor product in wavelet construction

 \subsection{Coset sum wavelet systems}

-Since the coset sum provides a way to construct a pair of biorthogonal multivariate refinement masks from univariate ones, it can be combined with any procedure for finding wavelet masks to construct a biorthogonal multivariate wavelet system.
-Below we present a procedure that stands out in terms of simplicity of the construction.
+Since the coset sum provides a way to construct a pair of multivariate biorthogonal refinement masks from univariate ones, it can be combined with any procedure for finding wavelet masks to construct a multivariate biorthogonal wavelet system.
+It is well known (for example, see \cite{P} and Example~5 below) that for a given pair of $\dm$-D biorthogonal refinement masks, different biorthogonal wavelet systems can be obtained by choosing wavelet masks differently.
+The specific choice we make in this paper is guided by the simplicity of the form of the primal wavelet masks (cf.~(\ref{eq:nDwaveletmask}) and the discussion below).
+Use of other criteria may result in a totally different type of ``coset sum'' wavelet systems, hence discussing about properties of coset sum wavelet systems makes sense only after the wavelet masks are specifically chosen.
+Below we present our approach for determining the wavelet masks.